Ko Tun-hwa

-Vice Admiral Ko Tun-hwa (葛敦華 (Gé Dūnhuá); 18 September 1921; Fuzhou – 12 June 2010, Taipei) was a geostrategist, former Vice Minister of Defense of Taiwan and former National Policy Advisor to the President of the Taiwan.
+Vice Admiral Ko Tun-hwa (葛敦華 (Gé Dūnhuá); 18 September 1921; Fuzhou – 12 June 2010, Taipei) was a Taiwanese geostrategist, former Vice Minister of Defense of Taiwan and former National Policy Advisor to the President of the Taiwan.
 Admiral Ko Tun-hwa graduated in 1957 with the first class of the Naval Command Course, the first course for international officers, at the United States Naval War College.